mb-89/x2df/README.md

 # x2df

 Parser for measurement data.
-Transforms measurements to dataframes.
+Transforms measurements into dataframes.
 See README_CMDLINE for the command line help.